 “Stay relevant to the consumer’s needs today, which means reassuring them about how your company/brand is responding to the pandemic.
 Apply a calming, reassuring tone with a positive message,” says Mark Lieberman, President, and CEO, Viamedia.

 Analyze what you can offer to your customers – current and potential.
 Design and craft messages that can rise above the noise and reassure continued products and services to your customers.

 Most important is to connect with your customers with an intention to offer value, consistency, and hope.

 Final Thoughts on Adapting Marketing During COVID-19

-A good marketing strategy should reassure customers that you are still here for them and that you are taking every step necessary to keep them safe.
+An effective marketing strategy should reassure customers that you are still here for them and that you are taking every step necessary to keep them safe.
 Know your customers, understand them, and show empathy.
-Leverage technology and consumer insights to the fullest to gauge how consumer’s expectations, perceptions, and buying behavior changes throughout the crisis.
-During these trying times, it is important for every business to rise to the challenge and adapt marketing during COVID-19 situation.
+Leverage technology and consumer insights to the fullest to gauge how consumer’s expectations, perceptions, and consumer behaviors change throughout the crisis.
+During these challenging times, it is important for every business to rise to the challenge and adapt to marketing during the COVID-19 outbreak.